moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

 ### <em>Navigation buttons</em>

 A bright orange colour was chosen to highlight the buttons and this colour was matched to the game title for consistancy.
+The addition of a "How to play" button was not originally planned for this game.
+However, once I had completed the game, I felt an additional button beside the game reset button, would allow for a more positive user experience, if the user had the option to see the game instructions.

 <br>
 <br>